brandon-foster/CS-3704-GitBook/final_review.md

             * Beta : release made available to users to experiment
             * Acceptence : customer tests and accepts/rejects the system

-4. **Project Management:** assures that software is delivered on-time, within budget and that it satifies the requirements of the customer

-5. **CMMI:**

-6. **Three Types of Component Composition:** Component Based SE
+4. **Three Types of Component Composition:** Component Based SE
     1. **Sequential Composition**: new component from 2 existing components.
 Output from A -> glue code => B for formatting the output of A to necessary input for B
     2. **Heirarchical Composition**: One component calls another directly
     3. **Additive Composition**: 2 components put together to create a new component
-7. **UML Diagrams** Standard language for writing the blueprints of a piece of software
+5. **UML Diagrams** Standard language for writing the blueprints of a piece of software
     1. **Class Diagrams:** To model classes, including their attributes, operations, and their relationships and associations with other classes
     2. **Deployment Diagrams:** focuses on the structure of a software system and is useful for showing the physical distribution of a software system among hardware platforms and execution environments
     3. **Use-Case Diagrams:** determine the functionality and features of the software from the user’s perspective.